This article briefly outlines the basic steps necessary to install and run Memgraph from a RPM package.

 Before you proceed with the installation guide make sure that you have:

-- Downloaded the latest Memgraph RPM Package which can be found here.
+- The latest Memgraph RPM Package which can be downloaded from the Memgraph download hub.

 After downloading the Memgraph RPM package, you can install it by issuing the following command: